phac-nml/ncov-dehoster/README.md

 - fastq_pass --> Folder containing the finished de-hosted demultiplexed fastq files that can be used for another analysis

 - sequencing_summary --> Simplified dehosted sequencing summary output only containing the read name and its specific fast5 file

+The output structure is setup as such so that the `run_name` organizes the sequencing data in the `run` folder and all analyses can be done in the `run_name` folder to separate out runs better.

 #### **Process**